pablichjenkov/macao-sdk/component-toolkit/README.md

 An example of a ***Component*** implementation that handles its children as a back stack is the *** BackStackComponent***.
-It will have only one Active child at any time and this child will ocuppy the entire Viewport assigned to the ***BackStackComponent***.
+It will have only one Active child at any time and this child will ocuppy the entire Viewport assigned to the ***StackComponent***.
 The pattern allows to build any type of nested navigation within the tree.
 It is a matter of just placing a ***Component*** implementation in the tree and handle the children components whatever the way you want.